ha-anna/ha-anna/readME.md

 Frontend developer with a knack for backend and design.
 I love creating user-friendly interfaces and diving into the backend code when needed.

+- :woman_student: I am a Computer Science and Engineering student at Sogang University.
-- :world_map: I have lived in Seoul for the past three years but I am originally from Poland.
+- :world_map: Seoul is my home now but I was born in Poland.
 - :seedling: In the past, I worked for a Korean start-up company where I built an innovative Korean AI tutor app to help Korean language learners practice and improve their Korean conversation skills.
-Now, I am looking for a new exciting position where I can continue making valuable contributions to a dynamic team, crafting impactful solutions that enhance users' experiences and outcomes.
 - :tent: I am co-hosting [FreeCodeCamp Seoul](https://www.meetup.com/fccseoul/) meetups!
-- :writing_hand: I am writing a blog series aimed at non-Korean speakers to teach them the Korean vocabulary frequently used in coding challenges [KoreanCoding 101](https://haanna.hashnode.dev/series/korean-coding).
-- :beach_umbrella: When I am not coding or designing, I am hanging out with my cats, learning Korean, or doing yoga.
+- :beach_umbrella: When I am not coding or designing, I hang out with my cats, learn Korean, or do yoga.
 - :envelope: How to reach me: <anna@haanna.com> or [LinkedIn](https://www.linkedin.com/in/ha-anna/)

 <br>